wordofwarning/wordofwarning.org/current/2017-worksahead/index.md

 ***Superposition* — Chanje Kunda**<br>Science, sensuality, spirituality, self…
 ***Asteroid RK1* — Jamil Keating**<br>Comets in the night sky and care in the city.<small> Limited capacity; free with *Superposition*.</small>

-‡See both nights for £13/7
+‡ See both nights for £13/7

 #### Venues + Booking Details
 Dates: Thursday 11 + Friday 12 May 2017, 7.30pm